krashanoff/parallel/README.md

 # operation.
 parallel -j 4 cat {} \; ./test/*

-# cat all files with twelve thread in
+# cat all files with twelve threads in
 # operation, but cull jobs that take
 # over 50ms of execution time.
 parallel -j 12 -t 50 cat {} \; ./test/*